-If you have additional questions concerning physical location or site preparation, see the Site Preparation for Origin Family and Onyx2 manual (part number 007-3452-001 or later version).
+If you have additional questions concerning physical location or site preparation, see the Site Preparation for Origin Family and Onyx2 manual (part number 007-3452-xxx).
 If you are unable to find the information you need, contact your Silicon Graphics System Support Engineer (SSE) or other authorized support organization representative.